-Focuses on the role of the professional nurse as a manager of care.
-It emphasizes management and leadership principles and skills necessary to become competent in directing care for a group of individuals and their families in a variety of settings.
-The campus laboratory provides the opportunity to practice time management strategies, assertive communication skills, conflict management tactics and critical thinking skills.
-Clinical laboratory experiences in a variety of settings offer the opportunity to apply critical thinking, management and leadership principles and skills.
-Prerequisite(s): Level I ADN nursing and support courses, Level II ADN courses Corequisite(s): CPT 150, Mathematics elective
+This capstone course focuses on the role of the professional nurse as a manager of care.
+It emphasizes management and leadership principles and skills necessary to become competent in directing and providing care for a group of patients and their families in the acute care setting.
+Clinical laboratory experiences offer the student to apply critical thinking, management and leadership principles and skills while caring for multiple patients, It provides the student with the opportunity to transition from academia to the work place in the role of a novice professional nurse.
+Corequisitie(s): All Level II ADN nursing and support courses in assigned sequence semester.